ezzabuzaid/Testing-Workshop/slides.md

 # Test Hooks

-A test hook is function that run before or after a test case.
+A test hook is a function that runs before or after a test case.
 Often, while writing tests, you have some setup work that needs to happen before tests run, and you have some finishing work that needs to happen after tests run.

 <ul>
   <li v-click>`beforeEach`.</li>